disanv03/ruby-scripting/README.md

 ## Ruby cmd line scripting and fun project

 - Some project can be found in the Building an Easy-to-Use cmd-line App book by David Bryant Copeland
+- Some exercice are from Kevin Skoglund great Ruby The Basics courses